champsproject/ldds/docs/getting_started.rst

 Getting started
 ===============

-The purpose of this guide is to illustrate the main features in the open source library for computing Lagrangian descriptors in dynamical systems.
+The purpose of this guide is to illustrate the computation and visualization of Lagrangian descriptors of dynamical systems.